FortiGate

 BGP Routing:

-get router info bgp summary <- Verify BGP peering status, number of prefixes received/sent and peering up time.
+get router info bgp summary <- Verify BGP peering status, number of prefixes received/sent, and peering uptime.

 get router info bgp neighbors <neighbour_address> advertised-routes <- Know which networks are advertised to specific neighbors.